core-wg/resource-directory/draft-ietf-core-resource-directory.md

   d :=
   : Domain (optional).
 The domain to which this group belongs.
 The maximum
     length of this parameter is 63 bytes.
-Optional.
-When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
+When this parameter is not present, the RD MAY associate the group with a configured default domain or leave it empty.

   con :=
   : Context (optional).
 This parameter sets the scheme, address and port of the multicast address associated with the group.